Dinesh Subasinghe

 Subasinghe received the Toyp Award Ten Outstanding Young Persons of the World (TOYP) in 2016 for his contribution to Sri Lankan arts.
 In 2018 he received the 'Asia Inspiration Award' at the 2nd south Asian youth summit.
 In 2019 he received the 'India Peace Prize' at the 3rd south Asian Youth summit in New Delhi India.

-He did the music score for Sudu Andagena Kalu Awidin teledrama and directed music of 'Tone Poem' musical serie.
+He did the music score for Sudu Andagena Kalu Awidin teledrama and directed music of 'Tone Poem'/Baila sade & Imorich tunes musical series.

 Early life

 Subasinghe was born in Colombo, Sri Lanka in 1979.
 He studied at St Peter's College, Colombo and Maris Stella College in Negombo.
 He began playing music at a very young age.
 He studied music under Samantha Amarajeewa, Janaki Disanayaka, Christal Luduwike, and Patrick Master at his school and in the city.
-He also studied with B. Victor Perera, Mahinda Senivirathan, Kalani Perera,V.Hemapala Perera and Ananda Perera.
+He also studied with B. Victor Perera, Mahinda Senivirathan, Kalani Perera, V.Hemapala Perera and Ananda Perera.

 In 2001 Subasinghe started learning western classical music under Ashoka Jayawardhana, Hasini Helpe (daughter of Briget and Ashly Helpe) and Annada Dabare.
 Later they assisted Subasinghe in joining the Sri Lankan Symphony Orchestra.

-Sri Lankan vocalist Angeline Gunathilaka and journalist Hemanalin Karunarathna (chairman of HTV) introduced him to the Sri Lankan media in 2001 and soon after he became a member of composer Stanley Peiris's orchestra.
+He became a member of composer Stanley Peiris's orchestra.
 Subasinghe worked under the Sri Lankan composer Premasiri Khemadasa for eight years and led the orchestra for Khemdasa's opera Agni (2007–2008).
 From 2001 to 2005 he was a member of Sri Lankan musical groups led by Dumindu Kadigamuwa, Harsha Bulathsinghala, Janananth Warakagoda, and Dilup Gabadamudalige.

 He began composing for television and film in 2004 when cinema director Chandrathna Mapitigama selected him to compose music for his television series Hummane.
 In 2009 he received a scholarship from Sri Lankan President Mahinda Rajapaksa to study music under A. R. Rahman at the KM Music Conservatory in India.
 At the conservatory, he won the Best Student Award in the instrumental section for violin.